KnpLabs/KnpGaufretteBundle/README.markdown

         git=http://github.com/KnpLabs/KnpGaufretteBundle.git
         target=/bundles/Knp/Bundle/GaufretteBundle

+### Composer Style

+Bundle can be installed using composer by add to require `composer.json` part `"knplabs/knp-gaufrette-bundle": "dev-master"` line.

 ### Git Submodule Style

 If you are versioning your project with git, you had better to embed it